Onuohamichael00/Vertex-Supply-Chain-SQL-Analysis/README.md

 ## Conclusion

-The analysis shows that the business is profitable, but there are several opportunities to improve financial and operational performance.
+The analysis shows that the business is profitable, generating approximately 4.5 million in net profit with an overall profit margin of 30.48%.
+However, the analysis also identified several opportunities to improve financial and operational performance.

-The major areas requiring attention are transportation costs, damaged inventory, loss-making products, underperforming suppliers, and warehouses that handle large inventory volumes without generating proportionate revenue.
+Transportation costs, damaged inventory, loss-making products, underperforming suppliers, and differences in warehouse performance are the key areas requiring management attention.

-By focusing on these areas, management can reduce avoidable costs, improve inventory efficiency, strengthen supplier performance, and increase overall profitability.
+Addressing these issues through improved transportation planning, stronger supplier management, better inventory controls, and product-level profitability analysis could help reduce avoidable costs and improve overall profitability.

 ---